fransimo/shared_folder/README.md

-# shared_folder
+# Shared folder ("Red box")

 ## Motivation

 The original [found photography](https://en.wikipedia.org/wiki/Found_photography) was about photos that were never intended to be public.
 Their authors didn't publish them.
 They had been kept in boxes for years.
+(1)

 I asked myself: Where can I find these images?
 Where are the digital images that were never intended to be shown?
 Should I buy obsolete hard drives at flea markets?
 Should I maliciously hack online computers?